I was picking up some flour to bake a cake for a party tonight when the man in front of me in line shared the news.

 Most of us can’t stop crying or looking at the photographs of the parents waiting to find out if their children are okay, or swooping in to pick up their sobbing scared children.
 The lucky ones.
 The survivors.

-Is there anything worse than children being murdered in cold blood?
+Is there anything worse than children being murdered in cold blood in a school shooting?

 Is there anything a parent fears more than that something will happen to her child?